Bratislava: Etymology

-In older documents, confusion can be caused by the Latin forms Bratislavia, Wratislavia etc., which refer to Wrocław, Poland, not Bratislava.
+In older documents, confusion can be caused by the Latin forms Bratislavia, Wratislavia etc., which refer to Wrocław (Breslau), Poland, not Bratislava.
 The Polish city has a similar etymology despite spelling differences.

 History

-The first known permanent settlement of the area began with the Linear Pottery Culture, around 5000 BC in the Neolithic era.
-About 200 BC, the Celtic Boii tribe founded the first significant settlement, a fortified town known as an oppidum.
-They also established a mint, producing silver coins known as biatecs.
+The first known permanent settlement of the area began with the Linear Pottery Culture, around 5000 B.C. in the Neolithic era.
+About 200 B.C., the Celtic Boii tribe founded the first significant settlement, a fortified town known as an oppidum.
+They also established a mint, producing gold and silver coins known as biatecs.

-The area fell under Roman influence from the 1st to the 4th century AD and was made part of the Danubian Limes, a border defence system.
+The area fell under Roman influence from the 1st to the 4th century A.D. and was made part of the Danubian Limes, a border defence system.
 The Romans introduced grape growing to the area and began a tradition of winemaking, which survives to the present.

 The Slavs arrived from the East between the 5th and 6th centuries during the Migration Period.
 As a response to onslaughts by Avars, the local Slavic tribes rebelled and established Samo's Empire (623–658), the first known Slavic political entity.
 In the 9th century, the castles at Bratislava (Brezalauspurk) and Devín (Dowina) were important centres of the Slavic states: the Principality of Nitra and Great Moravia.
 Scholars have debated the identification as fortresses of the two castles built in Great Moravia, based on linguistic arguments and because of the absence of convincing archaeological evidence.

 The first written reference to a settlement named "Brezalauspurc" dates to 907 and is related to the Battle of Pressburg, during which a Bavarian army was defeated by the Hungarians.
 It is connected to the fall of Great Moravia, already weakened by its own inner decline and under the attacks of the Hungarians.
 The exact location of the battle remains unknown, and some interpretations place it west of Lake Balaton.

 In the 10th century, the territory of Pressburg (what would later become Pozsony county) became part of Hungary (called the "Kingdom of Hungary" from 1000).
 It developed as a key economic and administrative centre on the kingdom's frontier.
+In 1052, German Emperor Henry III undertook a fifth campaign against the Kingdom of Hungary, and besieged Pressburg without success, as the Hungarians sank his supply ships on the river Danube.
 This strategic position destined the city to be the site of frequent attacks and battles, but also brought it economic development and high political status.
-It was granted its first known "town privileges" in 1291 by the Hungarian King Andrew III, and was declared a free royal town in 1405 by King Sigismund.
-In 1436 he authorized the town to use its own coat of arms.
+It was granted its first known "town privileges" in 1291 by the Hungarian King Andrew III, and was declared a free royal city (Libera Regia Civitas).
+Confirmation and expansion of privileges was made in 1405 by King Sigismund.
+In 1436, he authorised the town to use its own coat of arms.